barryclark/jekyll-now/_drafts/2016-3-28-NDconvAttention.md

 ---
 layout: post
-title: Conv nets: Prediction the value of a convolution
+title: Prediction the value of a convolution
 ---

 Following on from the posts exploring more dimensions to convolve in CNNs.
 I wonder if it is reasonable to use a net to learn to select which dimensions should be convolved.

-To solve the problem that a N-D net would need more computations than the standard (2D conv) CNN, in forward propagating.
+To solve the problem that a N-D net would need more computations than the standard (2D conv) CNN, at least in forward propagation.
 I think a good solution would be to let the conv net learn which convolutions are important given the image and a kernel.

 ### Value estimation

-We want a network to learn to look at an input image and estimate the value of doing a convolution in certain dimensions.
+I would want a network to learn to look at an input image , and the kernel to be convolvedm, and estimate the value, in relation to ???, of doing a convolution in certain dimensions.

 ### Probable convolutions

-###
+We could also use statistics from???

 *****